 How does Canva work?

 Canva is easy to sign up for, using either an email, Google account, or Facebook login.
 Once an account is created, for free, you can pick if you're using it as a teacher, student, or anything else.
-This will tailor the experience to your needs, making it simpler to find what you're looking for.
+This will tailor the experience to your needs, making it simpler to search.

 Teaching how to use Canva can be the focus of a lesson that aims to broaden the digital skills available to students.
 But since this is so easy to use, it will likely take very little time.
 Letting the students play with the options is how the deeper learning and creativity can flourish.

 Canva offers plenty of virtual templates so students can work with a design and add in their own changes.
-This allows for students to focus on the topic at hand without wasting time or energy on getting started with the tool itself.
+This allows them to focus on the topic at hand without wasting time or energy on getting started with the tool itself.

 Making a poster, for example, will start by offering templates down the left, then the main image on the right that you can customize.
 Clicking into this will make a toolbar appear with options to edit – this reacting as you work keeps things minimal and clear throughout.